 Wow – 854 vacation days?
 It would take me a few years to rack up that many days.

 Wow – very cool pickup.
-That is a crazy amount of vacation days for the top 25.
+On that California story — that is a crazy amount of vacation days for the top 25.

 As a student myself, it’s really disheartening to see the government spending their money irresponsibly.
 They’ve cut so many classes in addition to general education budget cuts and they’re continuing to cut some more the following year.
 Because their reckless spending habits have been exposed (well, at least some of them), citizens are beginning to become more aware of their government which is why so many students are participating in protests to stop the budget cuts for schools.